Make your savings last

 A smart, conservative withdrawal plan can help.
 Working with a financial advisor to decide how much to withdraw, which accounts to take the money from, and when to do so can help secure a comfortable retirement for you and your spouse or partner, and help ensure your retirement income lasts as long as possible.

-How much can you afford to withdraw from your savings each year?
-While it depends on your individual needs, many retirees have an unrealistic idea of the amounts they can withdraw annually without running out of money.
+How much can you afford to withdraw from your savings each year will depend on your individual needs.
+Many retirees have an unrealistic idea of the amounts they can withdraw annually without running out of money.
 Aggressive withdrawals are generally unsustainable — especially when the markets are down.

-In reality, withdrawing 4% to 5% in the first year, with cost-of-living adjustments to the payment amount in subsequent years, may be realistic for many people over the long term, as shown in this chart.
-However, it is advantageous to take the smallest possible amount.
+In reality, withdrawing 4 to 5 percent in the first year, with cost-of-living adjustments to the payment amount in subsequent years, may be realistic for many people over the long term, as shown in this chart.
+However, it is advantageous to take the smallest possible amount and revisit your withdrawal rate frequently.

 The cost of health care in America is rising astronomically.
 Combined with longer lives and less insurance coverage, this presents a potentially huge expense for retirees.
 What can you do?